 WatchOS 5 also introduced support for Podcasts.
 Sadly, these features are only limited to these Apple apps for now, though we're still expecting Spotify's Apple Watch app to support listening via cellular at some point.

-When the Apple Watch Series 3 launched it didn't feel ready, but now it's a very different story.
-The big stand out feature is the 4G connectivity but the competitive price is also a consideration now that Series 4 has emerged.
+The big stand out feature of the Series 3 is the 4G connectivity but the competitive price is also a consideration now that Series 5 has emerged.

 Alternatives to consider

 Apple Watch Series 5

 It's hard not to be mesmerised by Apple's newer display but there's little here that the Series 3 doesn't have.
 Also, we're sure there will be some for whom the 40 and 44mm sizes are just too big.

 Read the full article: Apple Watch Series 5

 Samsung Galaxy Watch

 You can pair Samsung's latest smartwatch with an iPhone, although naturally, it's more at home with Android.
 It's a well-made device that will give you an excellent battery life of up to four days.